 Be prepared to realise that you know nothing and their new teacher knows everything! (even if you feel you could be said teacher’s mother!!)

-May also find this useful – 10 Tips for Parents for Succesful Transition to Secondary School
+You May Also Enjoy 10 Tips for Parents for Successful Transition to Secondary School

 Have your say!
 Do you have a tip for a parent of a child starting school?
 Share it in the comments below.